Trayshmhirk/crwn-clothing-app/README.md

 - **Dynamic Routing**: Use React Router DOM for dynamic routing to different parts of the app.

 - **Styling**: Style app with SCSS for flexibility and maintainability.

+- **HOC**: Rendering a spinner div while data is being fetched from the Firebase Firestore

 ## Technologies